arvind-trinity/RateLimiter/README.md

   ```

 ## Future Improvements:
-  * Use event driven solution to handle different request and DB sync-up asynchronously.
+  * Use event driven solution to handle different request and to syn with DB asynchronously.
   * Adopt better communication techniques for communication between the application server and the rate-limiter like [zero MQ](http://zeromq.org/) or shared memory.
   * Better DB sync techniques via message queue or Redis queue.